rolopogo/ValheimMods/Gizmo/Gizmo/README.md

 ### Thunderstore

   1. **Disable or uninstall** the existing `Gizmo v1.0.0` mod by Rolo.
+  2. **Disable or uninstall** any manually installed `ComfyGizmo_v1.3.0` or earlier.
-  2. Go to Settings > Import local mod > select `ComfyGizmo_v1.4.0.zip`.
+  3. Go to Settings > Import local mod > select `ComfyGizmo_v1.4.0.zip`.
-  3. Click "OK/Import local mod" on the pop-up for information.
+  4. Click "OK/Import local mod" on the pop-up for information.

 ## Changelog